How do you characterize sounds?

 The bottom half of the video below shows how particles in a sound wave move.
 When the pressure is high, the particles are squashed together (compressed under high pressure) and when the pressure is low, the particles are pulled apart (expanding under low pressure).
 The top half of the video below is commonly referred to as a waveform, which shows the change in pressure with time as a sound wave moves past a fixed location.

 Some of the characteristics used to describe a sound wave are not audible.
 One important characteristic that we cannot hear is the wavelength of the sound, which is the distance from the top of one wave to the top of the next wave.
 Although you can see the wavelength of a water wave, you cannot see the wavelength of a sound wave.
 Scientists can measure it using special instruments, however.

 Another important characteristic of a sound wave that we cannot hear is the phase.
 Phase specifies the location of a point within a wave cycle of a repetitive waveform.
 When two sound waves interact, the difference between the phases of the two waves is important in determining the resulting waveform.

-The following sections provide more information on how sound is characterized and discuss the sound characteristics that are related to this picture of a wave:
+The following sections provide more information on how sound is characterized and discuss the sound characteristics that are related to a wave: